ModUDuke/courses-conclusion-and-review/chapter3.md

 ---

-## Reading Average Treatment Effect & Confidence Intervals in a Table: Depression in the Oregon Health Experiment
+## Reading Average Treatment Effect & Confidence Intervals in a Table: Depression in the Oregon Health Experiment.

 ```yaml
 type: VideoExercise